ARTECHOUSE Presents: ‘Transient: Impermanent Paintings’ by Quayola

 Washington, DC (December 20, 2021) – ARTECHOUSE, a pioneer in the field of innovative digital and experiential art, debuts Transient: Impermanent Paintings by Italian multimedia artist Quayola for the first time in the U.S. Presented as a series of audiovisual paintings created by the artist in a concert with generative algorithms, the exhibition employs technology as a lens to explore music for the 21st-century audience and rethink the traditional artistic techniques in the context of human-machine relationship.
 The exhibition will open to the public on January 17, 2022 and will be on view through March 6, 2022.

-Originally created as an audiovisual concert for two motorized pianos by Quayola, the piece, which will be adapted for one Yamaha Disklavier DC7X ENSPIRE PRO for this presentation, in partnership with Yamaha, marks the beginning of a new sound and visual collaboration between Quayola and musician SETA.
+Originally created as an audiovisual concert for two motorized pianos by Quayola, the piece, which is adapted for one Yamaha Disklavier DC7X ENSPIRE PRO for this presentation, in partnership with Yamaha Artist Services New York, marks the beginning of a new music collaboration between Quayola and experimental musician SETA.
 The exhibition also continues Quayola’s studio research on traditional artistic techniques in the context of human-machine relationship, which evolved into an intimate collaboration of classical music and painting.

 For more than three years ARTECHOUSE has been in conversation with Quayola, exchanging ideas and experimenting with new ways to immerse audiences in performing arts.